groskwik/Roark-HP75C/README.md

 ## Purpose

-This program computes the Shear, Moment, Slope, and deflection for Elastic Straight Beams as defined in Table 8.1 of Roarks's Formula for Stress and Strain.
+This program computes the shear, moment, slope, and deflection for Elastic Straight Beams as defined in Table 8.1 of Roarks's Formula for Stress and Strain.
 The following cases are implemented:

 * Concentrated intermediate load: Case 1a to 1f are implemented